Cover of THE WIZARD LORD

 So you're a Watt on your mother's side?
 What's that about?

 Yup.
-Watt is a Scottish name -- my grandfather came from a town near Dundee.
+Watt is a Scottish name -- my grandfather grew up in Broughty Ferry, a Scottish town that has since been absorbed into Dundee.
 I've been told that the Watts are a sept of Clan Buchanan, of that ilk, but I haven't verified it.
-It's not the same name as ''Watts,'' despite the obvious similarity -- I've heard that ''Watts'' is Welsh, rather than Scottish.
+It's not the same name as "Watts," despite the obvious similarity -- I've heard that "Watts" is Welsh, rather than Scottish.

 And yes, my grandfather said we are related to the James Watt who developed the steam engine, though we aren't sure just how, as Grandpa's story changed from one visit to the next.
 (Grandpa Watt was clearly where I got my knack for fiction.)
 We're probably related to that abominable twit who served as Reagan's Secretary of the Interior, too, though I hope only very, very distantly.